SLAYsian/check-my-TECHnique/README.md

 - Submit a pull request for review

 > ## QUESTIONS
-For any questions, please reach out to me via GitHub (https://github.com/SLAYsian).
+For any questions, please reach out to me via [GitHub](https://github.com/SLAYsian).